William Woodbridge: Early life in Connecticut and politics in Ohio

-Woodbridge was born in Norwich, Connecticut.
-Through an entirely paternal line he was a direct descendant of English Puritan John Woodbridge.
-As a child moved with his family to Marietta, Ohio, in about 1790.
-He began the study of law in Marietta and developed a close friendship with Lewis Cass.
-He returned to Connecticut to complete his law studies, and after returning to Ohio, was admitted to the Ohio bar in 1806 where he began a practice in Marietta, Ohio.
+Woodbridge was born in Norwich, Connecticut on August 20, 1780, a son of Dudley Woodbridge and Lucy (Backus) Woodbridge.
+He moved to Marietta, Ohio in 1790, where he was raised and educated.
+He began the study of law in Marietta with his uncle Matthew Backus and developed a close friendship with Lewis Cass, who was also studying in Backus's office.
+He completed his studies at the Litchfield Law School, was admitted to the bar in Connecticut in 1804, and Ohio in 1806, after which he began a practice in Marietta.
 In June 1806, he married Juliana Trumbull, the daughter of John Trumbull.

-He was a member of the Ohio House of Representatives in 1807, and was elected to the Ohio Senate in 1808, serving from 1809 to 1814.
+He was elected to the Ohio House of Representatives in 1807, and served from 1808 to 1809.
+He was elected to the Ohio Senate in 1808, and served from 1809 to 1814.
 He was also the prosecuting attorney for New London (now Washington County, Ohio) from 1808 to 1814.

 Politics in Michigan Territory

-In 1814, Woodbridge's old friend Lewis Cass, who had become Governor of the Michigan Territory, encouraged him to accept appointments as Secretary of the Territory and as the collector of customs at the Port of Detroit.
-On October 15, 1814, Woodbridge reluctantly accepted the appointments from President James Madison and moved to Detroit, Michigan.
-During the frequent absences of Cass, Woodbridge served as acting governor.
-In 1817, Woodbridge became a trustee of the University of Michigan.
+In 1814, Lewis Cass, then serving as Governor of Michigan Territory, encouraged Woodbridge to accept appointments as territorial secretary and the collector of customs at the Port of Detroit.
+On October 15, 1814, Woodbridge accepted the appointments from President James Madison and moved to Detroit.
+During Cass's frequent absences, Woodbridge served as acting governor.

-Under the rules of territorial government, the territory did not have representation in the U.S. Congress.
-Woodbridge influenced Congress to pass legislation authorizing the selection of a non-voting delegate to Congress.
-Woodbridge became the Michigan Territory's first delegate, serving in the 16th Congress from March 4, 1819, to his resignation on August 9, 1820, due to illness in his family.
-Solomon Sibley succeeded Woodbridge as delegate.
-He remained the Territorial Secretary while delegate.
+In 1818, Woodbridge became Michigan Territory's first congressional delegate, serving in the 16th Congress from March 4, 1819, until his resignation on August 9, 1820, due to illness in his family; he was succeeded by Solomon Sibley.
 As a delegate, Woodbridge worked for the passage of legislation that recognized old French land titles in the territory according to the terms of the previously signed treaties.
 He also secured approval for the construction of government roads from the Great Miami River to Detroit, and from Detroit to Chicago.
-He was also a strong advocate for Michigan's claim to the Toledo Strip, which was disputed with the state of Ohio.
+He was a strong advocate for Michigan's claim to the Toledo Strip, which was disputed with the state of Ohio.

-In 1828, he was appointed one of three Territorial Supreme Court justice by President John Quincy Adams, succeeding James Witherell and serving in this capacity until 1832 when his term expired and President Andrew Jackson chose a replacement who was not from the Whig Party as Woodbridge was.
+In 1821, Woodbridge became a trustee of the University of Michigan.
+In 1828, he was appointed one of three Territorial Supreme Court justices by President John Quincy Adams, succeeding James Witherell and serving in this capacity until 1832 when his term expired.